This information will help you get ready for your positron emission tomography (PET) computed tomography (CT) scan with NaFl tracer at MSK.

 Instructions for eating

-If your healthcare provider told you to stop eating earlier than midnight, follow their instructions.
-Some people need to fast (not eat) for longer before their surgery.
-What To Do the Day of Your PET-CTInstructions for drinkingBetween midnight (12 a.m.) and 2 hours before your arrival time, only drink the liquids on the list below.
+What to do the day of your PET-CTInstructions for drinkingBetween midnight (12 a.m.) and 2 hours before your arrival time, only drink the liquids on the list below.
 Do not eat or drink anything else.
 Stop drinking 2 hours before your arrival time.

-If you have diabetes, pay attention to the amount of sugar in these drinks.
+If you have diabetes, pay attention to the amount of sugar in your drinks.
 It will be easier to control your blood sugar levels if you include sugar-free, low-sugar, or no added sugar versions of these drinks.
-It’s helpful to stay hydrated before surgery, so drink if you are thirsty.
+It’s helpful to stay hydrated before procedures, so drink if you are thirsty.
 Do not drink more than you need.
-You will get intravenous (IV) fluids during your surgery.
+You will get intravenous (IV) fluids during your procedure.

 |